10 Program Manager Interview Questions to Help You Prepare

 4. Give an example of prioritizing tasks when working on multiple projects.

-The ability to simultaneously manage multiple projects is essential to a program manager’s success.
-The interviewer likely wants to hear about the software programs, tools, or applications you use to organize your projects’ tasks and your preference.
+Managing multiple projects simultaneously is essential to a program manager’s success.
+The interviewer likely wants to hear about the software programs, tools, or applications you use to organize your projects’ tasks and your preferences.
 Examples of project management tools include Basecamp, Jira, Trello, Asana, and Google Suite.
-If you have any other tips or methods you have learned in your experience, such as balancing an organization's budget or impact, then be sure to describe that situation in detail.
+If you have any other tips or methods you have learned in your experience, such as balancing an organization's budget or impact, then describe that situation in detail.

 5. How do you adapt if a company changes its goals halfway through a project?